matt-graham/mici/README.md

 ## Dependencies

-To install and use the package the minimal requirement is a Python 3 environment with `numpy` and `scipy` installed, with `autograd` an optional additional requirement to allow automatic calculation of model derivative functions.
+To install and use the package the minimal requirements are a Python 3 environment with `numpy` and `scipy` installed.
+If available `autograd` will be used to automatically compute the required derivatives of the model functions (providing they are specified using functions from the `autograd.numpy` and `autograd.scipy` interfaces).
+If the `tqdm` package is available a simple progress bar will be shown during sampling.

 ## Implemented methods